-- Candidates seeking a site NOT on the Active Partnership List must notify the Office of Licensures and Credentialing 3 months before the anticipated start of the fieldwork placement. - P. While earning fieldwork hours at a candidate's place of employment is strongly discouraged, candidate may seek approval to earn fieldwork hours at their place of employment through a formal appeal process with the Office of Licensures and Credentialing.
+- Candidates seeking a site NOT on the Active Partnership List must request partnership using the Partnership Interest Form at least 3 months before the anticipated start of the fieldwork placement. - P. While earning fieldwork hours at a candidate's place of employment is strongly discouraged, candidate may seek approval to earn fieldwork hours at their place of employment through a formal appeal process with the Office of Licensures and Credentialing.
 Please note that Pre-K-12 teachers cannot count their work hours toward fieldwork.